-Our 15,000+ sf campus is comprised of a large expanse of enclosed play field, a modern, open-air courtyard playground at the center of the school, and a two-story schoolhouse.
+Our 15,000+ sf campus is comprised of a large expanse of enclosed play field, a modern, open-air courtyard playground at the center of the school, a second playground is located in our side yard and a two-story schoolhouse.
 With eight bright, multi-windowed classrooms, meeting rooms, a small library and multiple other public spaces, KBLS divides the school into preschool on the main level and Kids’ B.A.S.E. on the lower courtyard level.
 We are fully handicapped-accessible, with ramps and an elevator between floors.

 Unless weather is inclement or temperatures are below 32 degrees, our students go outside every day.
 A certified playground safety inspector inspects our playgrounds regularly and all facilities are regularly reviewed for safety.
 When weather does not cooperate the children enjoy playing in our modern gym.